-Special consideration is given to proposals that focus on health and wellness issues for women, as they were central to Amundson's career.
-A 1956 graduate of Luther, Amundson taught physical education and coached women’s athletics for more than 40 years, primarily at California Lutheran University, and was a pioneer in collegiate women’s sports programs.
+Special consideration is given to proposals focusing on health and wellness issues for women because they were important for Amundson's career.
+A 1956 graduate of Luther, she was a pioneer in collegiate women's sports programs.
+Amundson taught physical education and coached women’s athletics for more than 40 years.
+This was primarily at California Lutheran University.

 The Amundson Award provides a faculty stipend of $5,000, a student stipend of $2,500, and $2,500 for the research project.
 The award is renewable up to one year.

 Professor Keuny's Amundson project was called “Women’s Role in Amish Community Forgiveness.”
 She studied how women aid in teaching and exhibiting forgiveness.
 This project shed light on the spiritual wellness of the Amish, and demonstrated how informal avenues of teaching forgiveness can permeate spiritual wellness throughout communities.